-(b)(1) In unusual circumstances, as specified in paragraph (b)(3) of this section, LSC may extend the time limit for up to 10 working days by written notice to the requester setting forth the reasons for such extension and the date on which LSC expects to send its determination.
+(d)(1) In unusual circumstances, as specified in paragraph (d)(3) of this section, LSC may extend the time limit for up to 10 working days by written notice to the requester setting forth the reasons for such extension and the date on which LSC expects to send its determination.

-(2) If a request is particularly broad or complex so that it cannot be completed within the time periods stated in paragraph (a)(1)(i) of this section, LSC may ask the requester to narrow the request or agree to an additional delay.
+(2) LSC may also provide an opportunity to the requester to narrow the request.
 In addition, to aid the requester, LSC shall make available a FOIA Public Liaison, who shall assist in the resolution of any disputes between the requester and LSC, and shall notify the requester of his right to seek dispute resolution services from the U.S. National Archives and Records Administration's Office of Government Information Services.